About the qualification

 Guided Learning: 180 hours

-What are the objectives for the Level 4 Fire Risk Assessment Qualification(s)?
+What are the objectives for the Level 4 Fire Risk Assessment qualification(s)?

-What are the pre-entry requirements for the Level 4 Fire Risk Assessment Qualification(s)?
+What are the pre-entry requirements for the Level 4 Fire Risk Assessment qualification(s)?

 There are no formal pre-entry requirements for this qualification.
 Centres must, however, carry out an initial assessment or skills scan to confirm that learners can work at Level 4 and meet the demands of the programme.